cultivate-hfc/gfc-api-docs/source/includes/_fundamental_activity_units.md

 --------- | --------- | -----------
 membership_id | Yes | The membership id of the user who performed the action question_id | No | The question id that this action was performed on.
-Can be left blank if the FAU pertains to more than one question fau_type | Yes | A string describing the type of FAU (e.g. forecast, annotation, rating) performed_at | Yes | An ISO8601-formatted timestamp of when the FAU was performed metadata | Yes | A JSON-formatted string describing the action taken by the user
+Can be left blank if the FAU pertains to more than one question hit_id | No | The hit id for the task that the user was completing when he/she performed this FAU fau_type | Yes | A string describing the type of FAU (e.g. forecast, annotation, rating) performed_at | Yes | An ISO8601-formatted timestamp of when the FAU was performed metadata | Yes | A JSON-formatted string describing the action taken by the user